jasylwong/CV/README.md

 to worldwide natural disasters
 - Sensitivity testing the assumptions and limits within the TigerEye pricing model to help management determine the appropriat amount of outwards reinsurance to purchase
-- Stress testing the impact of historical and hypothetical investment risk scenarios on the company's investmnent portfolio using in-house analytical models linked with the Bloomberg market return platform
+- Stress testing the impact of historical and hypothetical investment risk scenarios on the company's investment portfolio using in-house analytical models linked with the Bloomberg market return platform

 **Mercer** (September 2014 to August 2017)